alastairgarner/Masters_Thesis/thesis.md

 A02e and A02f share downstream targets in the dorsal longitudinal muscles, which are not downstream of A02g.
 This suggests that the DL muscles may well be recruited during the initiation of escape behaviours, perhaps more specifically for the performance of C-bending behaviours.
 Interestingly, the lateral-most of these DL muscles (muscle 3 & 4) are also downstream of the Saaghi-1 neuron, which has previously been implicated in the maintenance of left-right symmetry during basal locomotion[@Heckscher2012].
 Therefore it is possible that these muscles are recruited to generate the asymmetric C-shape bend indicative of early escape.

 An alternative hypothesis assumes the delayed onset of C-bending affected by A02e and A02f stems from the inhibition of different cohorts of muscles.
 A02f is unique for being the only neuron assayed that is upstream of lateral transverse muscles.
-LT muscles have previously been crucial for self-righting behaviours, which share similar motions to nocifensive rolling[@Picao-Osorio2015].
-Thus it is plausible that activation of A02f, and subsequent inhibition of LTs, disrupts the onset of C-bending.
-This is corroborated by the fact LT-projecting motor neurons receive direct innervation from two populations of escape-sufficient, second order sensory neurons, mCSI neurons[@Yoshino2017] DnB[@Burgos2018].
+LT muscles have previously been identified as critical for self-righting behaviours, which share similar motions to nocifensive rolling[@Picao-Osorio2015].
+Thus it is plausible that activation of A02f, and thus inhibition of LTs, disrupts the onset of C-bending.
+This is corroborated by the fact LT-projecting motor neurons receive direct innervation from two populations of escape-sufficient, second order sensory neurons, mCSI[@Yoshino2017] and DnB neurons[@Burgos2018].
 At present, these represent the shortest paths between sensory and motor neurons (2 and 3 synapses, respectively) within the nocifensive circuitry, suggesting LT muscles may well be the first muscles activated during escape.

 A02g was the only neuron assayed to be upstream of the ventral orbital (VO) muscles.
 Given that activation of A02g induced no change in behaviour latency, we predict that the VO muscles likely play little role in the initiation of escape behaviours.

-Discuss A02f result for single activation.
-If animal cannot contract lateral muscles, perhaps it cannot continue peristalsis.
-Other behavioural modes activated instead.

-DL muscles have previously been implicated in the performance of tail-lifting motions, triggered by activation of the A18a (cholinergic lateral interneuron 2, CLI2)[@Hasegawa2016] or A03a5[@Takagi2017] premotor neurons.
-While larvae do occasionally present tail-lifting during escape behaviours, these are not necessarily observed during the early phase of response.